Inverting Gradient Attacks Makes Powerful Data Poisoning: Background

 \section{Background}

-\paragraph{Gradient attacks} have long been studied in the standard Robust Distributed Learning literature, when an attacker can send \textbf{arbitrary}~\cite{lamportByzGen} gradients.
+\paragraph{Gradient attacks} have long been studied in the standard Robust Distributed Learning literature, when an attacker can send \textbf{arbitrary}\footnote{Often called Byzantine attacks, in reference to the Byzantine faults model in distributed computing~\cite{lamportByzGen}} gradients.
 Lemma 1 in \cite{blanchard2017byzantinetolerant} shows that with stochastic gradient descent ($\textsc{SGD}$), availability attacks are possible with only a single malicious worker.
-The attacker's freedom allows for a variety of attacks \cite{mhamdi2018hidden, baruch2019little, xie2019fall, Shejwalkar2021ManipulatingTB} by exploiting the geometry of honest gradients and aggregators.
+The attacker's freedom allows for a variety of attacks by exploiting the geometry of honest gradients and the inevitable weaknesses\cite{mhamdi2018hidden, baruch2019little, xie2019fall, Shejwalkar2021ManipulatingTB} of robust gradient aggregators when the model is high-dimensional or when the data is heterogeneous.
 The attacker's goal is to bring the average gradient to another direction, making a step toward their objective.
 There is no naive way to determine if a gradient is legitimate or not.
 In such settings, defending is often considered as a task of robust mean estimation.
 Robust aggregation of gradients is hence a possible defense mechanisms one can deploy \cite{blanchard2017byzantinetolerant, mhamdi2018hidden, yin2021byzantinerobust}.
 Still, with better defense mechanisms came better attacks \cite{baruch2019little}.
-Even stronger, Theorem 2 in \cite{elmhamdi2023impossible} shows the impossibility of robust mean estimation below a certain threshold that grows with data heterogeneity and model size.
-Our work relies on these gradient attacks and shows how they can be transferred to data poisoning.
+Even stronger, Theorem~2 in \cite{elmhamdi2023impossible} shows the impossibility of robust mean estimation below a certain threshold that grows with data heterogeneity and model size.
+Our work relies on these gradient attacks and shows how they can be transferred to data poisoning as successful availability attacks, even in non-convex settings.